idvorkin/idvorkin.github.io/_d/enjoy2.md

 ### Grocery store

-* Taking kids to trader Joe's
+- Take kids to trader Joe's
-* The butcher (Double D meats)
+- Go to the butcher Double D meats
-* The Russian store
+- Go to the Russian store (closed on Sunday)

 ### Daily Selfie

-* With Friends
+- Take a selfie with Friends
-* With Goofie Hats
+- Take a selfie with Goofie Hats
-* Making Funny Faces
+- Take a selife with a funny face
-* Make a funny video
+- Make a goofie TikTok

 ### Writing

-* Grab my e-ink tablet and write stuff out
+- Grab my e-ink tablet and write stuff out
-* Wake up early and work on my eulogy
+- Wake up early and work on my eulogy
+- Take a writing prompt and take it.

 ### Public transit

-* Take the subway anywhere
+- Take the subway anywhere
-* Take a one day train trip to Portland
+- Take a one day train trip to Portland
-* Take a one day train trip to Vancouver
+- Take a one day train trip to Vancouver

 ## Entertaining

 ### Bubble Bike

-* Ride a bubble bike!
+- Ride a bubble bike!

 ### Juggling

-* Clubs
+- Clubs
-* Passing Clubs
+- Passing Clubs
-* Glow in the dark balls
+- Glow in the dark balls
-* 4 balls
+- 4 balls
-* small food stuff like eggs and mandarins
+- small food stuff like eggs and mandarins

 ### Cards

-* Card to ceiling
+- Card to ceiling
-* Cards across
+- Cards across
-* Ambitious card
+- Ambitious card
-* Australian cards
+- Australian cards
-* Culls
+- Culls
-* Anniversary cards
+- Anniversary cards

 ### Coins

 ### Bands

-* TRU
+- TRU
-* Gift
+- Gift
-* Flip back and forth
+- Flip back and forth
-* Up Nose
+- Up Nose

 ### Colorful Clothing

-* Rainbow suit
+- Wear my rainbow suit
-* Goat boy legs and horns
+- Wear my goat boy legs and horns
-* A wig
-* Toe shows
+- Put on a wig
+- Wear toe shoes
-* Sequin Jacket
+- Wear Sequin Jacket
-* Halloween costumes - Lama
+- Wear a Halloween costumes - Lama
-* Halloween costumes - Bird
+- Wear a Halloween costumes - Bird
-* Halloween costumes - Fish
+- Wear a Halloween costumes - Fish
-* Halloween costumes - Penguin
+- Wear a Halloween costumes - Penguin
-* Halloween costumes - Bee
+- Wear a Halloween costumes - Bee

 ## Family

 ### Amelia

-* Kids dates
+- Kids dates
-* Bike anywhere
+- Bike anywhere
-* Swimming
+- Take Amelia Swimming
-* Roller Skating
+- Take Amelia Roller Skating
+- Take Amelia To The Library
-* Making a TikTok
+- Make a TikTok with Amelia

 ### Zach

+- Take Zach Swimming
+- Take Zach out for Dinner
-* Working on games
+- Working on Zach's Web Site
-* Co-write an essay
+- Co-write an essay with Zach
-* Watch a movie
+- Watch a movie with Zach
-* Watch Simpsons
+- Watch the Simpsons with Zach
-* Go out for dinner

 ### Tori

+- Tori is private, respect her privacy, and appreciate her.